Wildlife of Mauritius: Conservation

-Conservation work in Mauritius is carried out by the Forestry Service, National Parks and Conservation Service (NPCS) and by non-governmental organizations such as the Mauritian Wildlife Foundation (MWF) and the Durrell Wildlife Conservation Trust (DWCT).
+Conservation work in Mauritius is carried out by the Forestry Service, National Parks and Conservation Service (NPCS) and by non-governmental organizations such as the Mauritian Wildlife Foundation (MWF), the Durrell Wildlife Conservation Trust (DWCT) and the Saint Brandon Conservation Trust.
 Efforts to preserve native flora and fauna have included captive breeding, habitat restoration and the eradication of introduced species.

 Protection involves three national parks, nature reserves, a range of other protected areas, and botanical gardens for education and public outreach.
 Black River Gorges National Park covers 65.74 km2 of land and another 45 km2 is protected by nature reserves such as Round Island and Île aux Aigrettes.